giobel/giobel.github.io/_posts/2026-02-01-Rvzt-Decode.md

 Which is a a binary data serialization using the Protocol Buffers (protobuf) format created by Google.

-### 2. Decode the file using the python Blackbox protobuf library
+**1.1.B Decode the file using the python Blackbox protobuf library**

+The file can be decoded using the blackboxprotobuf library:

 ```python
 import blackboxprotobuf